lmolkova/semantic-conventions/docs/registry/attributes/ios.md

 | `terminate` | The app is about to terminate.
 Associated with UIKit notification `applicationWillTerminate`. | ![Development](https://img.shields.io/badge/-development-blue) |

 ## Deprecated iOS Attributes

-The iOS platform on which the iOS application is running.

 | Attribute | Type | Description | Examples | Stability |
 |---|---|---|---|---|